If you’d like to know the proven strategies to harvesting cannabis, so you can get the maximum yields you desire, then this was written just for you.

 In short, flushing before harvest time can be as simple as giving your plants pH-balanced water with no nutrients in it to leach away any extra nutrients or salts that have built up in the growing medium or plant.

-By getting rid of excess nutrients left over, you improve the “smoothness” of the final product.
-It can also help improve the smell and taste of your harvest.
+By getting rid of these residual excess nutrients, you improve the “smoothness” of the final product.
+It can also help improve the smell and taste of your cannabis harvest.

 (A good tip is to wait until you think you are ready to harvest your plants, and then start your flush.
 This is because if you flush your plants too early you can reduce yields and potency.
 In short, it’s better to wait a little longer than to flush too early.)